Shannon-Lloyd/School-Analysis---Pandas-in-Jupyter-Lab/README.md

 ## Installing
-This was run using gitbash on Windows 10 Pro system.
+This was run using gitbash on a Windows 10 Pro system.
+Jupyter Lab and Pandas
+Python 3.10.11
+conda 23.5.0

 ## Usage
 Initiate gitbash on the PyCitySchools folder.